 Collectability is reasonably assured at the time the electronic order or contract is entered.
-A large amount of customers purchase products by making electronic payments at the time of the transaction with a credit card.
+The majority of our customers purchase products by making electronic payments at the time of the transaction with a credit card.
 We establish an allowance for credit card chargebacks and a sales refund reserve based on factors surrounding historical chargeback and sales refund trends and other information.
-Collectability is assessed for customers who pay on terms allowing for payment beyond the date at which service commences, based on a credit evaluation for certain new customers and transaction history with existing customers.
+Customer payments received in advance of revenue recognition are contract liabilities and are recorded as deferred revenue.
+Customers that do not pay in advance are invoiced and are required to make payments under standard credit terms.
+Collectability for customers who pay on credit terms allowing for payment beyond the date at which service commences, is based on a credit evaluation for certain new customers and transaction history with existing customers.